 Meet our Host Families

-As our American host families are located all across the USA with different lifestyles they are all very unique!
+Our American host families are located all across the USA, have different lifestyles and they are all very unique!
 Some live near a large city whilst others live in a small town.
-One or both parents may work and the number and age of children varies from family to family.
+One or both parents may be working and the number and age of children varies from family to family.
 But there is one thing that they all have in common - a need for flexible childcare and a genuine interest in learning about a new culture whilst teaching you about their own.

 In the Spotlight: Both Parents Working

 Host children: Elena (8) and Alex (5)

 Host family since: 2003

 The Bauer family has hosted nine au pairs since their daughter Elena was just an infant - and they have embraced the program entirely, considering each of their au pairs like family members, or "nieces".

 The au pair program works so well for us because of its flexibility.
 We are able to rely on our au pair in the morning to help with getting the children to the school bus and picking them up in the afternoon too.
 Her schedule can be adjusted to accommodate the school year or summer vacation.
 Also, I prefer an au pair because she can coordinate play dates and get them to activities, rather than have them at an after-school program.
 It's important to be clear with your au pair about your day to day expectations - you should provide her with a written schedule and a clear set of daily tasks.

 We like having our childcare provider as part of our lives - the children and even their friends and parents get a chance to connect with our au pairs.
 Finally, our au pair has really allowed our children to be exposed to other languages and cultures, and I think they have a better understanding of the world because of this program.